GoogleChrome/developer.chrome.com/site/en/articles/new-headless/index.md

 ### New Headless in Puppeteer

-To opt-in to the new Headless mode in Puppeteer:
+To opt in to the new Headless mode in Puppeteer:

 ```js
 import puppeteer from 'puppeteer';